 - accuse a person of a crime,

 - publish untruths about a person (“libel”), or

 - expose any scandal or secret.1

-Extortion is therefore a very broad crime that may apply to any situation where a person wrongfully threatens another person to try to obtain something of value.
+Extortion is therefore a very broad crime that may apply to any situation where you wrongfully threaten another person to try to obtain something of value.
 A recent example of blackmail was when a former television producer threatened David Letterman to sell a screenplay detailing his sexual infidelity unless David Letterman paid him two million dollars.2

 1.1.
 Extortion versus bribery versus robbery

 Extortion is different from bribery and robbery.
 As discussed above, extortion is when Person A threatens Person B in order to make B do something for A or give A money.